 Lastly, we understand that the COVID-19 pandemic has thrown up huge obstacles for businesses.
 Making your organisation eco-friendly has probably slid down the priority list and your sustainability agenda may have been put on the back burner.

-What’s more, with many people working from home over the past four months, workers have spent less time in polluted city centres.
-They’ve been baking their own bread, planting their own veg patches, building compost bins, getting creative with scraps —basically, they’ve become a lot more resourceful.
-If you want to encourage your staff back into work, you’ll need to reconsider how you manage waste and energy in the office.
+What's more, with many people working from home over the past two years, workers have spent less time in polluted city centres.
+They've been baking their own bread, planting their own veg patches, building compost bins, getting creative with scraps —basically, they've become a lot more resourceful.
+If you want to encourage your staff back into work, you'll need to reconsider how you manage waste and energy in the office.

 Unsure where to start?